SyedMoiz1/Focus-Buddy/README.md

 07/10/2021
 By Liam Ault, Syed Moiz, Peter McQuin

-Description
+Description:
 Many people suffer with losing focus.
 Focus buddy looks to fix this by creating set intervals for working and breaking.
-Study buddy also reminds users to stay on task by tracking their eyes, and also runs a game/website during their breaktime to make sure users actually take their breaks and dont get burnt out
+Focus buddy also reminds users to stay on task by tracking their eyes, and also runs a game/website during their breaktime to make sure users actually take their breaks and dont get burnt out